Macrobiotic, paleo, Mediterranean — it seems like there’s a nutrition plan for everyone these days. But is there an advantage to a personalized diet?

 How has philanthropy played a role in your work?

 It has been absolutely critical for our research.
-This notion of individualizing diet and the role of the gut microbiome for disease prevention is relatively new and many funding agencies are often view this type of work as too “high risk” for traditional support.
+This notion of individualizing diet and the role of the gut microbiome for disease prevention is relatively new and many funding agencies often view this type of work as too “high risk” for traditional support.
 The support I’ve received as an MGH Research Scholar provided me with the flexibility and latitude to jumpstart this inquiry.

 To learn more about how you can support the MGH Research Scholars program, please contact us.